misaka0714/DGM-Implement/README.md

 This repository contains a standalone C++17 implementation of the algorithms introduced in **Cross-Model Index Migration for Approximate Nearest Neighbor Search**.
 It is intended for reading, integration, and extension of DGM itself.
-It does not contain dataset loaders, benchmark drivers, paper-specific configurations, generated indexes, or experiment results.

 ## Problem Background and Intuition